-- Move any flooring or furniture to allow access to carry out the repair.
-If you're having problems sorting this out please let us know - Someone needs to be at home when your repair worker visits your home - Someone over the age of 18 must be at home during the time that the repair is carried out - Please don't smoke when the repair worker visits.
-If you do, they can stop working in your home
+- Any flooring or furniture will need to be moved to allow access to carry out your repairs.
+Please let us know if you're having problems sorting this out - Someone needs to be at home when your repair worker visits your home because they might need to talk to you about the work - There must be an adult at home all the time.
+Our workers won't work in homes if no-one at home is 16 years or over - Please don't smoke when the repair worker visits.
+If you do, they can stop working in your home - Make sure our repair workers can get on with their work safely.
+If you don't they may not do the repair

 - In very bad weather, we'll always make things safe.
-If more work's needed, we might have to come back another time to finish it - In some instances, it may not be possible to complete the work at the first visit in which case, we'll agree another appointment date with you - If you do not allow us access to your home on the agreed appointment date your repair may be cancelled and you may be recharged for the failed visit.
+If more work's needed, we might have to come back another time to finish it - In some instances, it may not be possible to complete the work at the first visit in which case, we'll make a temporary fix and agree another appointment date with you - If you do not allow us access to your home on the agreed appointment date your repair may be cancelled and you may be recharged for the failed visit.